novopl/json-models/README.md

 ## Example

+*You can find this example in [./examples/example.js](examples/example.js).
-Take a look at `tests/index.js` - all tests are written as small examples of what the library can do.
+You can also take a look at [./tests/index.spec.js](tests/index.spec.js) - all tests are written as small examples of what the library can do.*

 Let's suppose we want to model an order for a pizza restaurant.
 Here's how you would define one using **typed-models**: